The Napa Wine Project

 Her first visit to Napa Valley was in 1988 when her mentor at Christie’s, Brian Cole invited her to attend one of the early Napa Valley Wine Auctions (now called Auction Napa Valley).
 Returning to the valley, Ann was shopping at All Seasons Wine Shop in Calistoga when she met a wine merchant who was working at that shop, John Wetlaufer.
 John introduced her to his wife, winemaker Helen Turley – Helen became Colgin’s first winemaker.
 Helen then introduced Ann to the small privately owned Lamb Vineyard located just below the slopes of the Howell Mountain AVA, today owned by Jennifer Lamb (Herb died in 2014).
 Colgin’s first release was from 1992 – sourcing grapes from 13 rows from the ‘sweet spot’ or middle of the Lamb Vineyard and continued to use this vineyard until 2007.

-Colgin Cellars owns two vineyards, Tychson Hill in St. Helena and IX Estate on Vaca Hill (the Pritchard Hill area of Napa Valley) and is in a long term lease with the Cariad Vineyard, also in St. Helena.
+Colgin Cellars owns two vineyards, Tychson Hill in St. Helena and IX Estate on Vaca Hill (the Pritchard Hill area of Napa Valley) and is in a long-term lease with the Cariad Vineyard, also in St. Helena.

 Their philosophy of terroir is to capture the spirit of unique geographical and geological sites from vineyards that are entirely hillside planted on north or east facing slopes.
 These are sites that help them best express the freshness of fruit, the perfume and floral nuances of varieties as well as the mineralities from the soil itself.

-Nowhere is this clearer then the differences in sunlight hours between the Vaca mountains and the Mayacamas mountains (the two ranges roughly aligned on the eastern and western sides of Napa Valley).
+Nowhere is this clearer than the differences in sunlight hours between the Vaca mountains and the Mayacamas mountains (the two ranges roughly aligned on the eastern and western sides of Napa Valley).
 The west facing slopes of the Vaca mountains receive longer sunlight hours then on the east facing slopes of the Mayacamas mountains across the valley which are already shaded by the late afternoon.
 And the vegetation clearly reflects this – with open more chaparral type vegetation on the Vaca mountains compared to the much heavier forested Mayacamas (not to mention the Mayacamas mountains closer proximity to the ocean).

 The IX Estate vineyard is east facing – providing more protection from the sun in the late afternoon.
 The property ranges in elevation from about 1100 to 1400 feet and the fog line often ascends above their vineyards.
-Also a gap in terrain near the vineyard allows for very good air flow at times.
+Also, a gap in terrain near the vineyard allows for very good air flow at times.
 During periods of heat, particular close to harvest misters located among the vines may be turned on for periods of times in select blocks to help mitigate the higher temperatures.
 And the soils are noticeably dark orange, rich in iron.
 And besides known for growing excellent wine, much of Napa Valley in general ‘grows’ rocks – this vineyard took 2 years to prepare to plant because of the enormity of the work required to clear these rocks.
 The vineyard is separated into 24 unique blocks.

 Ann purchased the Tychson Hill Estate property (north of the town of St. Helena) in 1997 intrigued by both the site itself and potential for growing exceptional grapes as well as its unique historical pedigree.
 This property is part of a very coveted hillside bench of land in the lower Mayacamas mountains that stretches for a short distance just above the valley floor.
 Even 150+ years ago Charles Krug knew that this part of Napa Valley was ideal for growing grapes.
 Krug planted vines in what is now Tychson Hill as early as 1860.
 Historical records show that grapes from Krug from this vineyard site produced wines of exceptional quality – a claret that Krug produced won awards at wine competitions in London and Paris.